 Our Energy focus sector enjoyed a highly successful 2012, with a record number of transactions.
 We committed €364 million in new projects, almost 70% of them in sustainable and renewable energy.
 This brought the portfolio to more than €1.2 billion.
 Technological developments in solar and wind are quickly pushing down equipment prices.
 Combined with persistently high prices for fossil fuels and government policies to stimulate renewables, this is stoking demand for renewable energy.
-We are encouraged to witness these developments and happy to be able to contribute to them. will continue to focus increasingly on renewable energy.
+We are encouraged to witness these developments and happy to be able to contribute to them.

+We believe this trend will continue, and we

+will continue to focus increasingly on renewable energy.
 Nevertheless, the substantial demand for fossil fuel-based energy will by no means disappear, with fossil fuels still needed for a stable energy grid supply in most countries.
-We will therefore continue to finance such transactions in lowerincome countries if they meet our regular ESG criteria (based on the IFC Performance Standards), and only if no viable renewable alternative is available in the short term.
+We will therefore continue to finance such transactions in lower-income countries if they meet our regular ESG criteria (based on the IFC Performance Standards), and only if no viable renewable alternative is available in the short term.

 Last year saw our first rural energy transactions, all of which are in Africa and have already been closed.
 These small-scale yet significant projects were financed by the Access to Energy Fund, which we manage on behalf of the Dutch Government.
-The projects provide local, mostly off-grid and renewable energy solutions such as windmills or roof-based solar panels to people living too far from the grid.
+The projects provide local, mostly off-grid and renewable energy solutions such as wind-mills or roof-based solar panels to people living too far from the grid.
 In the future we expect to contract more such projects, which we will also finance through the Access to Energy Fund.